-where \(R\) is a non-negative random variable, \(A^TA=\Sigma\) is a full rank factorization of \(\Sigma\,,\) and where \(\UU^{(k)}\) is a uniformly on the unit sphere in \(\R^k\) distributed random variable with \(k=\rank(\Sigma)\,;\) see \citet{Cambanis-1981} and \citet{Fang-1990} for several properties of elliptical distributions.
-Consider now the decomposition
+where \(R\) is a non-negative random variable, \(A^TA=\Sigma\) is a full rank factorization of \(\Sigma,\) and where \(\UU^{(k)}\) is uniform on the unit sphere in \(\R^k\) with \(k=\rank(\Sigma);\) see \cite{Cambanis-1981} and \cite{FangKotz-1990} for several properties of elliptical distributions.
+We will need the decomposition